Perth Convention and Exhibition Centre

-The Perth Convention and Exhibition Centre is a privately owned convention centre located in Perth, Western Australia.
+The Perth Convention and Exhibition Centre is a privately owned convention centre in Perth, Western Australia.

 Description

 The centre has a floor space of 16000 m2 and can cater for 5,000 delegates.
 It contains state-of-the-art technical facilities, six exhibition pavilions, a 2,500 seat tiered theatre, banquet/ballrooms and 23 meeting rooms.

 History

 Premier Richard Court, announced in November 2000 that a contract had been signed with Multiplex after five months of negotiations.
 Construction was to commence in June 2001 with a late 2003 completion date.